 Supreme Court to Consider Landmark Case on FCC’s Authority to Issue Fines

-The case could limit the regulator’s ability to impose fines and judgements without trying the cases in court
+Case could limit the regulator’s ability to impose fines and judgments without trying the cases in court

-WASHINGTON—The Supreme Court of the United States has agreed to consider fines imposed on Verizon and AT&T in two cases that could have a wide-ranging impact on the Federal Communications Commission’s ability to impose fines without a jury trial.
+WASHINGTON—The U.S. Supreme Court has agreed to consider fines imposed on Verizon Communications and AT&T in two cases that could have a wide-ranging impact on the Federal Communications Commission’s ability to impose fines without a jury trial.

-Based on the SEC case, both Verizon and AT&T appealed the fines, arguing that the FCC was denying the defendants their right to a jury trial by issuing the fines.
+Based on the SEC case, both Verizon and AT&T appealed the fines, arguing the FCC was denying the defendants their right to a jury trial by issuing them.

 The 2nd U.S. Circuit Court of Appeals in New York denied that argument in the Verizon case and upheld the fine but the 5th U.S. Circuit Court of Appeals in New Orleans overturned the fines against AT&T.

 Following that, Verizon appealed the 2nd Circuit ruling to SCOTUS and the FCC appealed the AT&T case.
-SCOTUS’ decision to hear the cases together will resolve the conflict between the judgements by the two Circuit Courts.
+The High Court’s decision to hear the cases together will resolve the conflict between the Circuit Court judgments.

-“And the decision below has serious practical consequences, since it deprives the Commission of one of its most important regulatory remedies and severely impairs the agency’s ability to enforce federal communications law,” Solicitor General D. John Sauer wrote in the government’s petition to SCOTUS according to the Hill.
+“And the decision below has serious practical consequences, since it deprives the Commission of one of its most important regulatory remedies and severely impairs the agency’s ability to enforce federal communications law,” Solicitor General D. John Sauer wrote in the government’s petition, according to The Hill.

 The professional video industry's #1 source for news, trends and product and tech information.
 Sign up below.